mth/yeti/doc/reference.rst

 The type of the expression is used as the binding type.

-A mutable variable binding is created, if the ``var`` keyword precedes the binding name.
+A mutable variable binding is created, if the ``var`` keyword precedes the binding name (Id_).
 The mutable variable acts as a mutable box where new values can be `assigned <Assigning values_>`_.
 When a closure is created over a mutable variable, a reference to the mutable box is stored in the closure, without making a copy of the variable.